All Categories

 Q1.
 How do I remove all types of security tags?

 Q2.
-What are the different types of security tag?
+What are the different types of security tags?

-Ans: There are three types of EAS security tags in the industry: Electro-Magnetic (EM) Tag, Acousto-Magnetic (AM) Tag, and RFID Tag.
+Ans: There are three types of EAS security tags in the industry: Electro-Magnetic (EM) Tag, Acousto-Magnetic (AM) Tag, and RF Tag.

 Q3.
 Do security tags have GPS?

 Ans: Yes, some select high-end active RFID tags can have an in-built GPS tracker.
-However, most of the tags available in the market do not have GPS tracking available.
+However, most of the tags available in the market do not have GPS tracking.

 Disclaimer: The information presented here is for general information purposes only and true to best of our understanding.
 Users are requested to use any information as per their own understanding and knowledge.
 Before using any of the information, please refer to our Privacy Policy and Terms and Conditions.